 This article outlines recommended practices when working with cloud-based Jupyter Notebooks in Terra.
-For more information about the capabilities of Terra-based notebooks, explore the Visualization and Statistics section of our support knowledge base.
+For more information about the capabilities of Terra-based notebooks, see the Jupyter Notebooks section of our support knowledge base.

-If you are not worried about how the outputs will change after an updated runtime environment is implemented, you can re-run the notebook as soon as your runtime environment has been re-created.
+If you are not worried about how the outputs will change after updating your Cloud Environment, you can rerun the notebook as soon as your Cloud Environment and Persistent Disk has been re-created.

 2. Re-create your cluster regularly

-We recommend deleting and re-creating Notebook Runtimes every month or two to stay updated.
+We recommend deleting and re-creating Cloud Environments every month or two to stay updated.

-To keep track of how old your clusters are, you can navigate to the Notebook Runtimes section of your Terra profile:
+To keep track of how old your Cloud Environments are, you can navigate to the Cloud Environments section of your Terra profile.

-To maintain the highest standards of OS security, and to add new features, we regularly update the implementation of the Runtime Environment.
-Frequent updates means you may run into trouble if a software update affects the type of runtime environment you have set up for their Notebooks.
-To mitigate potential problems, we recommend deleting and then re-creating runtime environments on a bi-monthly basis.
-Deleting and re-creating a runtime environment is quick and simple!
-Just follow these two easy steps:
+To maintain the highest standards of OS security, and to add new features, we regularly update the implementation of the Cloud Environment.
+Frequent updates mean you may run into trouble if a software update affects the type of environment you have set up for notebooks.
+To mitigate potential problems, we recommend deleting and then re-creating cloud environments every other month.

 Deleting and re-creating a Cloud Environment is quick and simple!
 Just click on the "Cloud Environment" button in the right sidebar to open the configuration tab, and click "Delete Environment Options".